 You have the best of both worlds at "Mussel Bed"

 ... nestled amidst native bush, tranquil gardens & streams and yet only 5 minutes walk to beautiful Cooks Beach!
 A perfect base to explore Hot Water Beach, Cathedral Cove with the passenger ferry to Whitianga all only a convenient 10 mins drive!
-Kayak the stream from our jetty & enjoy the natural bird habitat, exploring caves and walking on gorgeous Lonely Bay.
+Kayak the stream from our jetty & enjoy the natural bird habitat, explore caves and walk on gorgeous Lonely Bay.

 Whether your interests be golfing, bird watching, astronomy, fishing or boating - the peninsula has it all for you!

 Lonely Bay with Cooks Beach in the background